Shahriarnz14/SurvHTE-Benchmark/README.md

 This repository contains implementations and evaluations of causal inference methods for survival data.
 The codebase supports various meta-learners, double machine learning approaches, and specialized survival-based methods for estimating heterogeneous treatment effects in the presence of censoring.

+We have `idx_split.csv` files for each dataset separately that help make the data split to be the same, so that it always has the same train/val/test split for fair comparison.

 ## Repository Structure

 ```